shukriadams/tetrifact/docs/development.md

 To access your solution from another PC, open `<project root>/.vs/Tetrifact/config/applicationhost.config` and find all instances of `<binding protocol="http" bindingInformation="*:<PORT>:localhost" />` and replace `localhost` with `*`.
 There should be two instances, for ports `7313` and `8080`, but this might vary for your system.

+Note that when running from Visual Studio, Tetrifact has a maximum package size of about 2147483647 bytes (about 2 gigs), due to VS's IIS using an integer as its maximum size.
+In Docker Tetrifact is free of this restriction.

 ## Running from command line

 Opening for the first time?
 Run